 (the number of year 7 pupils recorded on the October 2015 school census) divided by (the number of year 7 pupils recorded on the October 2016 school census) multiplied by the 2015 to 2016 allocation.
 As such in 2016 to 2017 the Academy received £17,185 and the money was used for the following interventions.

 In 2017 to 18 the same formula will be used to allocate money.
 Outwood Academy City is expected to receive £21,135.

-Outwood Academy City strives to attain the highest standards and ensure inclusion and equal access for all learners.
-A wide range of provision and intervention strategies are offered to enable all learners to engage in learning and do their best.
-In deciding how we spend the Year 7 Catch-Up Fund, we recognise that not all students took the SATS tests and there will be cases where some students currently in Year 7 are not yet working at level 4 and we do not directly receive funding for these students from this fund.
-As such the Academy reserves the right to allocate the Year 7 Catch-Up Fund to support any students or groups of students the Academy has identified as needing additional support in English or mathematics to achieve improved outcomes in learning.In allocating this fund consideration will be given to those students who:
+In 2017 to 18 Outwood Academy City will strive to attain the highest standards and ensure inclusion and equal access for all learners.
+A wide range of provision and intervention strategies will be offered to enable all learners to engage in learning and do their best.
+In deciding how we spend the Year 7 Catch-Up Fund, we focus on students that are identified as requiring support by using the Lucid Exact programme.
+The Academy assesses every student with Lucid Exact, when they start at Outwood Academy City to identify any emerging needs.
+This programme tells us if students need support with Phonics, Reading, Spelling or Handwriting.
+This information is used to support the setting of students and using the literacy and numeracy option to support students.
+We also use the Academy reporting system Praising Stars© in early October to identify students who are not making the required progress in both English and mathematics.
+As such the Academy reserves the right to allocate the Year 7 Catch-Up Fund to support any students or groups of students the Academy has identified as needing additional support in English or mathematics to achieve improved outcomes in learning.

-It was anticipated that the school would receive Year 7 Catch-Up funding of £14,000 approx. for the last academic year.
-The funding was used to provide:
+It was anticipated that the school would receive Year 7 Catch-Up funding of £17,185 approx. for the last academic year based on the formula previously provided.
+The funding was used in the following ways: